-probable cause, further proceedings on the complaint are open to the public.
+The executive session must be limited to matters relating to probable cause.
+Upon a finding of 27.1 probable cause, further proceedings on the complaint are open to the public.
 27.2 55.6 The subcommittee may appoint special counsel to provide expert advice on how 27.3 to conduct its proceedings.
 The subcommittee may appoint a suitable person to conduct the 27.4 investigation and report findings of fact and recommendations for action to the subcommittee.
-27.5 55.7 If, after investigation, the subcommittee finds the complaint substantiated by the 27.6 evidence, it shall recommend to the Committee on Rules and Administration appropriate 27.7 disciplinary action.
+27.5 27.6 55.7 If, after investigation, the subcommittee finds the complaint substantiated by the evidence, it shall recommend to the Committee on Rules and Administration appropriate 27.7 disciplinary action.
 27.8 55.8 To minimize disruption of its public proceedings, the subcommittee may require that 27.9 television coverage be pooled or be provided by Senate media services.
 27.10 55.9 If criminal proceedings relating to the same conduct have begun, the subcommittee 27.11 may defer its proceedings until the criminal proceedings have been completed.
-27.12 55.10 The Senate intends that proceedings of the Subcommittee on Ethical Conduct not be 27.13 admissible in any criminal proceeding.
+7.12 55.10 The Senate intends that proceedings of the Subcommittee on Ethical Conduct not be 27.13 admissible in any criminal proceeding.
 27.14 56.
 STANDARDS OF ETHICAL CONDUCT 27.15 56.1 Members shall adhere to the highest standard of ethical conduct as embodied in the 27.16 Minnesota Constitution, state law, and these rules.
 27.17 56.2 A member shall not publish or distribute written material if the member knows or 27.18 has reason to know that the material includes any statement that is false or clearly misleading, 27.19 concerning a public policy issue or concerning the member's or another member's voting record 27.20 or position on a public policy issue.
-27.21 56.3 Improper conduct includes conduct that violates a rule or administrative policy of the 27.22 27.23 Senate, that violates accepted norms of Senate behavior, that betrays the public trust, or that tends to bring the Senate into dishonor or disrepute.
-27.24 27.25 56.4 Members of the Senate shall disclose potential conflicts of interest in the discharge of senatorial duties as provided in Minnesota Statutes, section 10A.07.
-27.26 57.
-LOBBYISTS 27.27 57.1 A lobbyist shall not appear before a Senate committee pursuant to the lobbyist's 27.28 employment unless the lobbyist is in compliance with the law requiring lobbyist registration, 27.29 Minnesota Statutes, sections 10A.03 to 10A.06.
-A lobbyist, when appearing before a committee, 27.30 shall disclose to the committee on whose behalf the lobbyist speaks and the purpose of the 27.31 27.32 lobbyist's appearance.
+27.21 56.3 Improper conduct includes conduct that violates a rule or administrative policy of the 27.22 Senate, that violates accepted norms of Senate behavior, that betrays the public trust, or that tends 27.23 to bring the Senate into dishonor or disrepute.
+27.24 56.4 Members of the Senate shall disclose potential conflicts of interest in the discharge of 27.25 senatorial duties as provided in Minnesota Statutes, section 10A.07.
+27.26 27.27